 When a responder TXSS is performed during an RSS, the responder shall transmit an SSW-Ack frame to the initiator to perform an SSW ack procedure.
 The SSW-Ack frame shall be transmitted through the sector identified by the value of the Sector Select field and the DMG Antenna Select field received from the initiator in the last SSW-Feedback frame if the RSS comprised of SSW frames and by the value of the Sector Select field, Sector Select MSB field and the DMG Antenna Select field received from the initiator in the last SSW-Feedback frame if the RSS comprised of Short SSW packets.

-When an initiator TXSS or responder TXSS comprising of Short SSW packets is performed by an unassociated STA during the ISS or RSS respectively, the Sector Select field, Sector Select MSB field and DMG Antenna Select field in the SSW-Ack frame are ignored.
+When an initiator TXSS comprising of Short SSW packets with the Unassociated field set to 1 is performed during the ISS, the Sector Select field, Sector Select MSB field and DMG Antenna Select field in the SSW-Ack frame are ignored.

 30.9 EDMG Beamforming